awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md

       When the instance has rebooted, your IAM role is associated with your DB cluster\.

-      For more information about cluster parameter groups, see [Aurora MySQL parameters](AuroraMySQL.Reference.md#AuroraMySQL.Reference.ParameterGroups)\.
+      For more information about cluster parameter groups, see [Aurora MySQL configuration parameters](AuroraMySQL.Reference.md#AuroraMySQL.Reference.ParameterGroups)\.

 **To associate an IAM role with a DB cluster by using the AWS CLI**